keithbuhler/keithbuhler.github.io/content/sandbox/speaking.md

 ---

-can bring inspiration to your event.
+Keith Buhler can bring inspiration to your event.

 In addition to teaching all ages, Keith has spoken at graduations, senior nights, men's nights, Bible studies, Sunday school, and more.